-Cracked Wheat Bread is a hearty, nutty bread.
+Cracked Wheat Bread is a hearty, nutty bread and loaded with oatmeal, whole wheat, cracked wheat, and honey.
 Perfect for toasting with a small pat of butter and jam!

 ** This is a recipe update.
 I’ve updated the pictures, but the text is (mostly) the same.